LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 The person at the keyboard is called `The Driver`.
 They are only typing.
 It is ok for them to ask question, but no decisions should be made by them.

+Tip: If the driver starts doing things on their own, just repeat the `No Thinking at the keyboard` rule out load.

 * [ ] The driver is listening and following the navigator

-Tip: If they aren't, just repeat the `No Thinking at the keyboard` rule outload.

 #### The Navigator
   Speak in this order: